Thursday, May 5, 2022 (Updated Friday, August 19, 2022)

-The NVC Academy is mourning the great suffering of the peoples of Ukraine as a result of Russian military forces entering Ukraine territory by air, land, and sea and attacking people, including civilian men, women, and children; damaging, destroying, and looting homes, hospitals, schools, churches, other community buildings, businesses, farming installations, machinery, crops, and other infrastructure and resources; and damaging or extinguishing the lives and habitats of other living beings in Ukraine.
+The NVC Academy is mourning the great suffering of the peoples of Ukraine as a result of an armed attack by the Russian Federation on a sovereign, independent neighboring state - Ukraine.
+These attacks came by air, land, and sea, and involved attacking people, including civilian men, women, and children; damaging, destroying, and looting homes, hospitals, schools, churches, other community buildings, businesses, farming installations, machinery, crops, and other infrastructure and resources; and damaging or extinguishing the lives and habitats of other living beings in Ukraine.
 We mourn, also, the suffering of others elsewhere in the world, including in Russia, that has arisen from the choices made.

-We are also mourning that we have not done this before in relation to other situations of war and crisis affecting other regions.
+We are also mourning that we have not written similar manifestos before in relation to other situations of war and crisis affecting other regions.
 We are still choosing to do this, to start somewhere and move towards increasing our capacity to take such risks over time.